Thursday, May 06, 2021

 and the Bradleys, thanks especially to these

-particular monopolies, are tycoons, which
+particular monopolies, are tycoons, are among

-planet upon which the unlucky remainder of us
+the unlucky remainder of us reside.

 and speaking of misfortune, back to those bank

-errors. surely most of you all can recall picking
+errors. surely most all of you can recall picking

 up one of the yellow cards, the ones in the

-of humanity), only to joyously discover that your
+Community Chest pile, only to joyously discover

-immediate recipient of the spoils collected from
+recipient of the spoils collected from you by your

-accidental and human error.
+financial institution given an accidental and human

-therefore promptly making amends by promptly
+issue, and are therefore promptly making amends by

 well, I have no idea if that actually ever happens,